Action (philosophy): Non-causalism

 Non-causalist or anti-causalist theories deny that intentions or similar states cause actions.
 They thereby oppose causalist theories like Davidson's account or standard forms of volitionalism.
 They usually agree that intentions are essential to actions.
 This brings with it the difficulty of accounting for the relation between intentions and actions in a non-causal way.
 Some suggestions have been made on this issue but this is still an open problem since none of them have gathered significant support.
 The teleological approach, for example, holds that this relation is to be understood not in terms of efficient causation but in terms of final "causation".
 One problem with this approach is that the two forms of causation do not have to be incompatible.
 Few theorists deny that actions are teleological in the sense of being goal-oriented.
 But the representation of a goal in the agent's mind may act as an efficient cause at the same time.
 Because of these problems, most of the arguments for non-causalism are negative: they constitute objections pointing out why causalist theories are unfeasible.
 Important among them are arguments from wayward causation: that behavior only constitutes an action if it was caused by an intention in the right way, not in any way.
 This critique focuses on difficulties causalists have faced in explicitly formulating how to distinguish between proper and wayward causation.

 An important challenge to non-causalism is due to Davidson.
-As he points out, we usually have many different reasons for performing the same action.
-But when we perform it, we often perform it for one reason but not for another.
+As he points out, people usually have many different reasons for performing the same action.
+But when people perform it, they often perform it for one reason but not for another.
 For example, one reason for Abdul to go for cancer treatment is that he has prostate cancer, another is that they have his favorite newspaper in the waiting area.
 Abdul is aware of both of these reasons, but he performs this action only because of the former reason.
 Causalist theories can account for this fact through causal relation: the former but not the latter reason causes the action.
 The challenge to non-causalist theories is to provide a convincing non-causal explanation of this fact.